adjacentlink/emex/emex.md

-3. STARTING: After connecting to the controlling emexd instance, `emexcontainerd` orchestrates the intantiation of the EMOE container nodes and applications that comprise the scenario.
-The STARTING state spans the duration of this process - from container launch to all applications ready.
+3. STARTING: After connecting to the controlling emexd instance, `emexcontainerd` orchestrates the intantiation of the EMOE nodes and applications that comprise the scenario within the EMOE container.
+The STARTING state spans the duration of this process - from container launch to all applications ready for scenario input.

 4. RUNNING: The EMOE enters the RUNNING state once of the emulation applications are up and running and the EMOE is ready